cedricfeist/tf-aci-intro-hands-on/README.md

 Once applied, go th the APIC GUI to see the changes.

 Now every time you make a change to your code, and push it to GitHub, a new run will start.

+#### Resources

+To learn more, go to https://learn.hashicorp.com/terraform or join a hands-on workshop https://events.hashicorp.com/workshops